-To assist developing countries in formulating and enhancing their NMTPs, the Secretariat, in close cooperation with the World Maritime University (WMU), developed a training package and material on the development, adoption and updating of NMTPs.
+To assist developing countries in formulating and enhancing their NMTPs, the Secretariat, in close cooperation with the World Maritime University (WMU), has developed a training package and material on preparing, adopting and updating NMTPs.

 A number of pilot training events, consisting of regional and national workshops and seminars, aimed at assessing the delivery and material of the training and its impact on the beneficiaries, have been delivered in different regions of the world since the last quarter of 2015.
 Since then, the training package material has been finalized and translated into French and Spanish to enable delivery of the training in other languages to interested Member States.

 As of December 2020, the training package material is being reviewed to take into account new developments in the maritime field, the experience acquired and the lessons learnt from the workshops and seminars delivered since 2015.
 The objective of the review, which is expected to be completed by the first quarter of 2021, is to provide an updated maritime transport policy package that will contribute to a more targeted delivery of NMTP activities, and therefore better assist beneficiaries and recipient countries.